Materials and production

 Baser has set itself the goal that its umbrellas and umbrella bases are the most sustainable in the world.

-We actively use renewable energy in our production and use recycled materials whenever possible.
+We actively use renewable energy in our production and use recycled materials when possible.

 Base: recovered fishing nets and industrial waste

 Reducing ocean plastics is a crucial step in the fight for our environment.
 Each year, between 4.8 and 12.7 million metric tons of plastic end up in the ocean, and fishing nets are some of the most harmful.
-Recycling them means less new plastic and the survival of more than 650,000 animals which are killed or injured by old nets.
-We use Ravamid ECO to mold our patio umbrella bases.
-It’s a strong and durable material made from these nets and other non-toxic industrial waste, with a UV stabilizer to maintain its color year after year.
+Recycling them means less new plastic and the survival of more than 650,000 animals which are killed or injured by old nets

 We use Ravamid ECO to mold our patio umbrella bases.
 It’s a strong and durable material made from these nets and other non-toxic industrial waste, with a UV stabilizer to maintain its color year after year.